Categories

 White Blesbok Hunts

 White blesbok shooting takes place on our ranch in South Africa, where these animals are typically found in open grassland and areas with short grass.
-Game hunting takes the form of walk and stalk methods, and the expertise of a professional hunter is essential for locating, approaching, and ensuring a successful hunt.
+Game hunting takes the form of walk and stalk methods, requiring patience and careful planning.
+The expertise of a professional hunter is essential for locating, approaching, and ensuring a successful hunt.
 White blesbok prefer to graze on short grass, especially newly sprouted grass from burnt areas.

 Blesbok is plentiful and free-ranging, with herds consisting of both males and females.
 Females play a key role in the herd’s social structure, and they usually give birth to a single calf after an eight-month gestation period.
 The breeding season for white blesbok occurs from March to May.
 White blesbok tend to rest during the heat of the day, making early morning or late evening the best times to hunt.